Milton Friesen was Program Director, Social Cities for Cardus from 2008 to 2020.

-Core ideas that orient a significant amount of my work include the exploration of complexity science by means of various network approaches.
+"Core ideas that orient a significant amount of my work include the exploration of complexity science by means of various network approaches.
 Network dynamics are a persistent feature of our human interactions including the organizations, institutions and societies that Cardus is working to support and make sense of.

-I am very interested in how organizations adapt to change (or fail to adapt) including the cities where most of the global population lives.
+"I am very interested in how organizations adapt to change (or fail to adapt) and cities are key players in this dynamic.
 Resilient enterprises at all scales invest energy in designing and nurturing intelligent processes that allow room for surprise, novelty and feedback.
 These reflect the social infrastructure dynamics that the Social Cities program actively explores.

-Research development themes include the pursuit of a Ph.D. at the University of Waterloo School of Planning where I am researching new ways to measure the social fabric of neighbourhoods, as well as participating in the Waterloo Institute on Complexity and Innovation and the University of Waterloo Network Science reading group - Academia.edu link.
+"Research development themes include a nearly completed Ph.D. at the University of Waterloo School of Planning that is focused on new ways to measure the social fabric of neighbourhoods, as well as participating in the Waterloo Institute on Complexity and Innovation .

-Michelle and I have four children ages 11, 15, 17 and 19.
-We live in a three-story brick house in East Hamilton.
+"Michelle and I have four children ages 15, 18, 21 and 23.
+We live in a three-storey brick house in East Hamilton."